 Sweetheart, head, or king’s table…who knew there were so many options for wedding dinner seating?!
 Well, when it comes to the newlyweds, THERE ARE…and each one of them has their own pros and cons.
 Before you choose between a sweetheart, head, or king’s table, make sure you know the difference.
 This breakdown will make selecting the perfect scenario for your reception a whole lot easier.

 Table for two, please!
 This scenario involves a private table for the married couple only.
 Personally, this is our favorite option.
 Surprisingly, you may not get to spend much of your wedding day with your new spouse.
 Especially at the reception, you will feel like you are being pulled in a million different directions – so many people to talk to, so many pictures to take, so many moves to bust on the dance floor.
 A sweetheart table allows you to set aside some private time with your better half, even if that time is only spent sharing a meal.
 You can chat about the day, hold hands under the table, and feel as if you’re the only two people in the room, even if for only a short time.

 Some cons?
 Guests may want to come and talk to you but might feel intimidated or like they are interrupting.
 If you see this, wave them over to let them know it’s A-OK.
-Also, if alone time with your hubby during dinner isn’t a priority, you could feel disconnected from the rest of your party.
+Also, if alone time with your partner during dinner isn’t a priority, you could feel disconnected from the rest of your party.

 One con to a king’s table is sheer size.
 It will take multiple tables to make one very large table.
 There may not be space in your venue to accommodate this.
 And, of course, there is the whole intimacy thing.
-Sitting with this number of people won’t make for a very romantic dinner with your mister.
+Sitting with this number of people won’t make for a very romantic dinner with your new spouse.
 You just need to decide what is most important to you!